apache/camel-website/content/blog/2024/12/migrate-blueprint/index.md

 camel transform route pom.xml --format=xml --output=code/src/main/resources/camel
 ```

-Next we need to cleanup the example to be fully migrated to Camel 4 on Quarkus.
+Next we need to clean up the example to be fully migrated to Camel 4 on Quarkus.

 In the `pom.xml` remove the `camel-jetty` and `camel-spring` dependency.